-C. Test Pit/Soil Boring Requirements
+C. Test Pit Requirements

-A test pit or soil boring shall be used for geotechnical investigation.
+A test pit shall be used for geotechnical investigation.
 Test pits may typically be selected for shallower investigations in locations where groundwater is sufficiently low.

-A test pit is an excavated trench with a depth necessary to encounter saturated conditions or to the bottom of the proposed BMP.
+A test pit is an excavated trench with a depth necessary to encounter saturated conditions or to the depth specified in Table 4.
 Infiltration systems that are significantly deeper than the existing topography will result in reduced infiltration rates.

 The number of test pits will vary depending on site conditions and the proposed development.
-In general test pits shall be evenly distributed at the rate of 6 to 8 pits per acre of BMP area.
-The minimum number of test pits or soil borings shall be determined from Table 4.
+In general, test pits shall be evenly distributed at the rate of 6 to 8 pits per acre of BMP area.
+The minimum number of test pits shall be determined from Table 4.